zanej/CampusResourcesFinder/README.md

 python init_db.py

-sql
-Copy
-Edit

 Then start the server:

 python app.py

-Once running, open your browser to http://127.0.0.1:5000 to access the application.
+Once running, open your browser to http:/(localip) to access the application.

 Planned improvements include integration with Texas A&M's live bus system, downloadable PDF resource lists, favorite location saving, an admin dashboard for entry management, and broader language and accessibility support.